 Who Else Helped to Invent Instant Coffee?

-While Alphonse Allais created the first real patent for instant coffee, there are other inventions that helped create the convenient dissolving coffee beans.
+While Alphonse Allais created the first real patent for instant coffee, other inventions helped create the convenient dissolving coffee beans.

 After the first patent, a New Zealand man named David Strang patented (#3518) the Dry Hot-Air process of making instant coffee in 1890.
 Another inventor, a Japanese chemist named Satori Kato, created a similar instant coffee and was originally thought to be the inventor.
 However, David Strang’s patented instant coffee was invented before Kato’s popular water-soluble instant coffee.